 Individuals and businesses need to exercise caution when navigating the brave new world of social media.
 For example, we never recommend deleting your account once you become involved in a legal matter or a case is filed.
 The repercussions can be equally bad if it appears you are trying to purposely destroy evidence.

-If you have questions or need advice about how social media can impact a legal matter, contact Graham & Graham for a free case review.
+If you have questions or need advice about how social media can impact a legal matter, contact Graham Law for a free case review.